magento/merchdocs/src/marketing/prex-type-convpurchase.md

-The _Conversion rate (purchase)_ displays products that are ranked by a predicted conversion rate and prioritizes the eligible products that are most likely to be purchased.
+The _Conversion rate (purchase)_ recommends products that are ranked by a predicted conversion rate and prioritizes the eligible products that are most likely to be purchased.

 ## How it works